Happy Hour Eggnog Truffles are decadent, silky balls of white chocolate eggnog ganache, spices and bourbon. Perfect for gifting or NYE celebrations!

-- For a professional looking finish, temper the chocolate.
-If the very word makes you break out in a sweat, you can coat your truffles in magic shell, or dip them in melted chocolate and pretty them up with powdered fruit, nuts, sprinkles etc.
+- For a professional finish, temper the chocolate.
+If the very word makes you break out in a sweat, you can coat your truffles in magic shell, or dip them in melted chocolate and pretty them up with powdered fruit, nuts, sprinkles etc. But, tempering is best!

 - If using block or bar chocolate, chop into small pieces for easier/quicker melting.
 Feves and pistoles can be melted as is.
-You can do this in the microwave, but I prefer the stovetop method.
+You can do this in the microwave, but I prefer the stovetop, double boiler method.
 Less chance of overheating and burning.

 - Weigh your chocolate.
 If you do not own a digital kitchen scale, I encourage you to invest in one for better accuracy.

 - Use stainless steel bowls – they are great heat conductors.

 - If your chocolate begins to get too thick during coating, try one of these tricks –

 - place the bowl on a heating pad set to low, or

 - place it over how water for a few seconds, or